Do I need life insurance if I’m single?

 Why get life insurance?

-Roughly eight million people in the UK live alone.
-Some of them have dependents who they don’t share a home with, but could still be financially affected by their death.
-Here’s what to consider to find the type of policy you may need.
+But there are still reasons you might want to think about life insurance.
+Roughly 8.4 million people in the UK live alone.
+Some of them have dependants who they don’t share a home with but could still be financially affected by their death.

 Do I need life insurance if I have no children?

-Even if you have no partner, spouse or children, there may be other people who are dependent on you for financial protection.
-For example, do you have retired parents who could need your financial support, or would benefit from a lump-sum payout from a life insurance policy.
+Even if you have no children, there may be other people who depend on you financially.
+For example, do you have siblings who are disabled or have special needs?
+Do your retired parents still need your financial support?

 Why get life insurance at a young age?

-Life insurance for a young person might seem pointless, but that’s not true.
-Although you might not have a partner or children now, that may change in the future.
-This is why it might be worth considering life insurance while you’re still a little younger as the younger you are the cheaper life insurance tends to be – even if you don’t yet have any dependants.
+This is why it might be worth considering life insurance while you’re younger, as the younger you are the cheaper life insurance tends to be – even if you don’t yet have any dependants.

 A level term policy could cover you for a set number of years, during which you might get married and have children.
 But before you buy a policy, check the terms and conditions to make sure the premium is fixed – so you’ll be paying the lower rate throughout – thanks to your young age at the start of the policy.